pydicom/pynetdicom/docs/apps/getscu.rst

 +----------------------------------+------------------------------------------+

-The application will request presentation contexts using these transfer
+The application will support presentation contexts using these transfer
 syntaxes:

 +------------------------+----------------------------------------------------+